 Semiahmoo's Fred Zhu, was recently awarded the Blyth Cambridge Commonwealth Trust Scholarship, which is set up for Canadian students wishing to pursue an undergraduate degree at any of Cambridge's undergraduate colleges.

-The scholarship is estimated to be worth around $150,000, and will be used toward tuition fees, maintenance and travel between Canada and the U.K. for three years.
+The scholarship is estimated to be worth around $150,000, and will be used towards tuition feeds, maintenance and travel between Canada and the UK for three years.

 Zhu's award follows last year's Semiahmoo grad Tristan Downing, who was also awarded the scholarship and is currently undertaking a master's of engineering at Cambridge's Pembroke College for Engineering.

-Out of all the students applying from across Canada, Zhu and fellow Semiahmoo students, Akshiv Bansal and Lloyd James, were among 34 short-listed for the award.
-For 2012, a total of 110 students applied for the scholarship.
+Out of all the students applying from across Canada, Zhu and fellow Semiahmoo students, Akshiv Bansal and Lloyd James, were among just 34 shortlisted for the award.

 "These students have outstanding ability, but would have not been able to come to Cambridge without the scholarships," said Dr. Geoff Parks, director of admissions at the university in a release.
 "They will now be able to benefit from the unique experience offered by our world-class University and be a valuable part of its diverse community."